Ankouno/SMW-Data/Glitch List.md

 * The long sideways Layer 2 scroll sprite has some odd effects when used in horizontal levels.
 Placing it at Y=0 will cause it to act like a leftward conveyor.
 Y=1 to Y=3 will cause Mario to shake when standing on layer 2, and Y=4 will cause both Layer 1 and Mario to constantly shake.
 Y=5 and below will for the most part either crash or hardlock the game.
 * Any of the Layer 2 scroll sprites intended for vertical levels will kill Mario upon spawning if Mario isn't already spawning on the same screen they are.
 * Wrong warp: Taking a screen exit 256 times will reload the level from the overworld.
 The issue with this, however, is that the space of RAM meant for overworld data gets overwritten by level data during level load.
 This cause the game to try to loading the tile in the level data where the level would be in the overworld data as the translevel number to spawn Mario into.
 Not only does this potentially allow you to warp to any level in the game (even unused ones), it also can cause some strange effects, such the level getting used as a No-Yoshi entrance in places not meant for one.
 It should be noted, however, that the No-Yoshi entrance prevents a level from being warped to, as it will load the correct level after being run.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=4254) - [Video](https://www.youtube.com/watch?v=v_iv_9QJ6lQ) - [Diagram](http://i.imgur.com/ZcNDrAA.png)
 * When placed next to a screen border, both the screen exit on that screen and the one the door is touching can be accessed depending on Mario's position.
+Similarly for pipes.
 * Screen exits are inherited from the previous sublevel, meaning that a door will send you to whatever the last loaded exit on a screen was; it only sends Mario to level 0 if no exit has been loaded yet.
 This means a room can technically have multiple screen exits on the same screen in vanilla SMW, depending on what level you enter the room from.
 * Layer 3 tide interaction with most floating platforms is broken and may cause them to float infinitely upward.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=8773)
 * If a level has Layer 3 tides active and is less than 3 screens long, then sprites anywhere on the screen can occasionally register themselves as being in water.
 In 1- or 2-screen rooms, the effect will occur longer and more often the further left the screen is; in 3-screen rooms, it will only occur right of the screen when the screen is all the way at the left edge of the level.